isabellaorear31-design/isabellaorear31-design/README.md

-## Hi there 👋
+## Hi there :)
-Hi 👋 My name is Isabella O'Rear
+My name is Isabella O'Rear
 ================================

-IT Major w/concentration in Cybersecurity
+I'm an IT Major w/concentration in Cybersecurity
 -----------------------------------------

 * 🌍  I'm based in Florence, Alabama